KhadeejaArshadAli/ProgrammingSkills/README.md

   Count odd number within a given range
 # Average
   Finds the average of salaries excluding the minimum and maximum salaries.
+ # SubtractProductandSum
+   Add and Multiply every digit of an integer then subtract the two.